archqua/geometry_warcraft/README.md

 ./main
 ```

-To see bounding boxes `make debug && make clean`.
+To see bounding boxes and collision shapes `make debug && make clean`.